rcompos/kubespray-and-pray/README.md

 1. __Kubernetes Cluster Topology__

-    Define your desired cluster topology in _inventory.cfg_.
+    Define your desired cluster topology ansible inventory and variables files.
+These files are locate at _inventory/default_.

-    The file _ansible.cfg_ defines the ansible inventory file as _~/.kubespray/inventory/inventory.cfg_.
-One of the ansible playbooks will copy the edited _files/inventory.cfg_ (or command-line specified file under _files_) to _~/.kubespray/inventory_.
-This will be the default inventory file when Kubespray is run.
+    The file _ansible.cfg_ defines the ansible inventory file as _inventory/default/inventory.cfg_.

     __Multiple network adapters:__  If multiple network adapters are present on any node(s), Ansible will use the value provided as _ansible\_ssh\_host_ and/or _ip_ for each node.
 For example: _k8s0 ansible\_ssh\_host=10.117.31.20 ip=10.117.31.20_.